Welcome

 Georgia

-I’m Georgia, and I may be the very first friendly face you meet at the ranch!
+I’m Georgia, and I may be the very first friendly face you meet at the farm!
 I am Greeter of Visitors by day and Guardian of the Herd by night.
-I’m a 5 year old Anatolian Shepherd, and I came from a very large working cattle ranch where I was picked on by the rest of the working dog pack and didn’t really get the chance to shine.
+I’m a Anatolian Shepherd born in 2018, and I came from a very large working cattle ranch where I was picked on by the rest of the working dog pack and didn’t really get the chance to shine.
 When the Unbroken ladies learned this they scooped me right up, brought me to the ranch, and I’ve been thriving ever since!
 When I’m not greeting visitors with a wiggly butt, you can usually find me looking out for my herd, inserting myself in therapy sessions, romping in the grass, or snoozing on a hay bale.

 Our Herd